 - Name, address, phone number, daytime phone number, fax number and e-mail address for the purpose of providing information from Paddle Canada for promotions, sponsorship, programs and events.

-- Name, address and membership numbers for the purpose of mailing KANAWA, Canada’s Paddling Magazine to its members, subscribers, and instructors.
+- Name, address and membership numbers for the purpose of mailing Paddling Magazine to its members, and instructors are shared only with publisher Rapid Media who is also bound by privacy and confidentiality agreements.

 - Credit card information, not withheld in any database or retrieval system, for:

-- Payment of member and subscriber registrations and renewals as related to KANAWA, Canada’s Paddling Magazine
+- Payment of any extra magazine subscriptions related to Paddling Magazine

 - Payment of Instructor member registrations and renewals and of sanctioned Paddle Canada course and program fees.

-- Marketing: Individuals providing their names addresses or e-mail addresses to Paddle Canada may receive promotional advertisements from Paddle Canada and, within Canada, MBNA MasterCard Canada for the purpose of fundraising via Paddle Canada’s Affinity MasterCard program.
+- Marketing: Individuals providing their names addresses or e-mail addresses to Paddle Canada may receive promotional advertisements from Paddle Canada and, within Canada

 - Advertisements: Individuals providing their addresses or e-mail addresses to Paddle Canada may receive promotional advertisements from Paddle Canada and donation requests for the purpose of fundraising.